alemart/surgescript/docs/tutorials/advanced_features.md

 }
 ```

-Take note that the modifier function does two things:
+Observe that the function we have defined does two things:

 * It modifies the internals of the object in some way
 * It always returns `this` (that is, the object itself)

-That being said, you may call such a function from your Application, just after `spawn()`, and you'll still have a reference to the spawned object.
-Moreover, since modifiers always return `this`, you may chain multiple modifiers into a single statement, making your code concise and your statement descriptive.
+We call that function a *chainable function*.
+You may call such a function from your Application, just after `spawn()`, and you'll still have a reference to the spawned object.
+Moreover, since chainable functions always return `this`, you may chain multiple function calls into a single statement, making your code concise and your statement descriptive.
 Example:

 ```
 parrot = spawn("Parrot").setMessage("Hello!").setInterval(2.0);